A group of three students with backpacks walks through a college campus.

 Disadvantages of secured cards:

-• You’ll need to pay a deposit upfront before you can use the card.
+• You’ll need to pay a refundable security deposit up front before you can use the card.

-• They might offer fewer rewards than other credit cards.
+• A secured card may offer fewer rewards than a traditional credit card.

 Eligibility requirements for a student vs. secured credit card